 - contribute to the review and evaluation of the program and associated policies and processes by participating in evaluation studies, surveys, workshops and audits;

-- provide data and/or reports upon request, to assess progress and outcomes during and after the tenure of the award.
+- provide data and/or reports upon request, to assess progress and outcomes during and after the tenure of the award; and

 - contribute to trajectory studies to assess long-term impact of the program.

-Vanier Scholars must complete an end-of-award report in order to measure the performance of the program.
-This will also be used, with their consent, to highlight "success stories".
+Vanier Scholars must complete an end-of-award report to measure the performance of the program.
+This will also be used, with their consent, to highlight "success stories."

-Vanier Scholars are also encouraged to showcase their achievements related to the Vanier Scholarship.
+Vanier Scholars are also encouraged to showcase their achievements related to the Vanier CGS Scholarship.
 Let us know and we can promote them through our social media sites.

 The names of Vanier Scholars and other basic award information will be published on the Vanier CGS website.
 For more on the posting of, and access to, information on Government of Canada websites, refer to the Access to Information Act and the Privacy Act.